 8. Refresh your Computer.

-A fresh installation is required when your Windows 10 is totally messed up, here are a few guides that will help you from Downloading a Windows 10 iso to Installing on your computer.
+A fresh installation is required when your Windows 10 is totally messed up, here are a few guides that will help you from Downloading a Windows 10 iso to Installing it on your computer.

 9. Make Windows 10 boot faster.